-“The Maryland Mentor Program provided me with the ability to learn from a professional working in my field of interest.
+“The Mentor Program provided me with the ability to learn from a professional working in my field of interest.
 It was helpful having someone with whom I could ask questions regarding hiring processes, salaries in the field, and what the day-to-day job truly entails.
 Even after the program ended, I've reached out for advice several times for recommendations on professional associations I should join and conferences to attend.
 I truly value the relationship that resulted from participating in the mentor program.”

 - Tom DiGenno ('13), Foundation Assistant, Richard and Nancy Marriott Foundation

-“The Maryland Mentor Program connected me with a professional in the field in which I am interested.
+“The Mentor Program connected me with a professional in the field in which I am interested.
 As my mentor was a recent graduate herself, she could provide me with realistic advice for the job search.
 Meeting with my mentor consistently helped keep me focused during the job search.
 Mentors are a great resource for networking.
 My mentor even offered to arrange informational interviews with her contacts.”

 - Zachary Landis, ('13), Correspondence Coordinator, Optimal Solutions and Technologies

-If you are a current student interested in learning more about the Maryland Mentor Program, please contact C. Bryan Kempton, director, Career Services and Alumni Relations.
+If you are a current student interested in learning more about the Mentor Program, please contact C. Bryan Kempton, director, Career Services and Alumni Relations.